bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 ```
 **Problem:** The SAML module of the Bonita server has tried to validate the signature of the response sent by the IdP using the \<CertificatePem\> stored in the IDP:Keys:Key section of the **keycloak-saml.xml** file, but the validation has failed because the private key used by the IdP to sign the response does not match the certificate used by the SAML module.
-**Solution:** Make sure the certificate in the Keys:Key section of the SP is indeed the one belonging to the private key being used by the IdP to sign its responses.
+**Solution:** Make sure the certificate in the Keys:Key section of the IdP is indeed the one belonging to the private key being used by the IdP to sign its responses.

 **Symptom:** The following stacktrace appears in the Bonita server log :